theHostileNegotiator/KWBandage/PatchNotes.md

 	* AudioEntry "soundMoveLoop" does not work, probably due to being contained in squad and not moving in max speed.
 Instead used ModelConditionAudioLoopClientBehavior where the AudioEvent will be played for ModelCondition "MOVING"
 8. Unit won't play VoiceCreated AudioEvent
 	* Due to how the unit spawns, workaround is used in the squad unit.
 AudioEvent is contained in an FXList which is played by an AnimationState in the Condition "COMING_OUT_OF_FACTORY"
+9. Mechapede healing with toxic segment requires Force Firing.
+If mechapede has mixed segments, unit will both attack and heal frienly units when force firing
+	* Removed ability for Mechapede to heal with Toxic segment as it conflicts with the properties and functionality of the unit
+10. Unit cannot Force Fire against allies with Disc and Shard Segments
+	* Added ALLIES to "Radius Damage Affects" to the weapon launchers.
+Weapon will not damage allies unless targeted with Forced Fire
 #### Eradicator Hexapod
 1. Disintegrator visual lasers override each other.
 Therefore if more than one laser is firing, only the latest shot laser will show.
 	* Added new Weapons, Laser Draws and Laser States.